homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 Mikes, Sandys and Abes.
-He told them of Lindbergh, who had accepted an invitation to dine with him in his apartment and had come wearing a hat that did not fit, explaining he had borrowed it at his hotel, not hav- ing had a hat of his own since he was a child.
+He told them of Lindbergh, who had accepted an invitation to dine with him in his apartment and had come wearing a hat that did not fit, explaining he had borrowed it at his hotel, not having had a hat of his own since he was a child.

 "He's a man of one idea.
 He will talk about aviation and nothing else.
-He dislikes crowds and has had diffi- culty maintaining a show of good nature in the face of unwelcome attention.
-He has managed to do so, how- ever, excepting when addressed or referred to as 'Lucky Lindy,' a nickname he just can't stand.
+He dislikes crowds and has had difficulty maintaining a show of good nature in the face of unwelcome attention.
+He has managed to do so, however, excepting when addressed or referred to as 'Lucky Lindy,' a nickname he just can't stand.

 "He was kind enough to ask me to fly with him on